Lectures and Consultations

 If wages or other remuneration are received by the exchange visitor for such activities, the exchange visitor must act as an independent contractor.

 Permission is necessary even if you will only be reimbursed for expenses!

-If you have received an offer from a US institution that meets the guidelines above, please submit the following to email@example.com in advance of the engagement.
+If you have received an offer from a US institution that meets the guidelines above, please request authorization at least five business days in advance of the engagement.
 To submit the request, you will need to have: